-Reaching the city of Machu Picchu via the Inca Trail
+Machu Picchu via the Inca Trail Facts

 The Inca trail is one of the oldest pilgrimages in the world and one of the 10 most beautiful walks in the world.
-To date, scientists do not agree on the role of Machu Picchu, some say it was a fortress in defence of the Inca Empire where other scientists assume that it was a retreat for the kings.
+To date, scientists do not agree on the role of Machu Picchu, some say it was a fortress in defense of the Inca Empire where other scientists assume that it was a retreat for the kings.
 What we do know for sure is that the Inca Trail leads to the city of Machu Picchu which was built around 1440.

-Today, the Inca Trail is one of the most popular treks in the world, at least the most popular trekking in Peru.
+Today, the Inca Trail offers one of the most popular treks in the world, at least the most popular trekking in Peru.
 Every year Machu Picchu attracts about 400,000 visitors, each day a maximum of 2500 Machu Picchu can enter, of which a total of 500 are allowed to walk on the classic Inca trail.
 These 500 are divided into 200 tourists who hike the Inca Trail and are supported by 300 porters.

 Availability Machu Picchu and Inca Trail

 The permits for Inca Trail tours become available in October.
 However, trekking companies are already taking bookings before October.
 If you want to do the Inca Trail, you can book a date of your preference and you can inform your trekking company about your second choice.
 Trekking companies will always try to obtain permits for your preferred date, but as there are only so many permits available, it is good to have a second choice in mind.
 There are 500 permits available per day for the four-day Inca Trail.
 Because this is divided among tourists and staff (guides, porters and cooks) there are eventually 200 permits available for tourists, the other 300 are made available for staff.
 You can imagine the Inca Trail permits official site runs out of permits quickly.